mayu-live/framework/klenod-plan.md

 - Overall status: In progress
 - Current milestone: 3–6 — Complete compatibility coverage and replace the remaining development/production infrastructure
-- Klenod version required by Mayu: 0.0.7 source checkout (unreleased changes)
+- Klenod version required by Mayu: 0.0.8 (released)
 - Last updated: 2026-09-06

 Update the milestone checkboxes and progress log as work lands.
 A milestone is